-In each country, we approach 30 organizations to participate in the research.
-We ask the Human Resource manager to fill out information about their organization in the Organization Questionnaire.
+In each country, we have studied approximately 25 organizations.
+We have asked the Human Resource manager to fill out information about their organization in the Organization Questionnaire.

-We focus on organizations with more than 40 employees in 6 occupational sectors: health care, higher education, finance, transport, telecom & electronics, and energy.
+We focus on organizations with more than 40 employees, and 6 occupational sectors: health care, higher education, finance, transport, telecom & electronics, and energy.
 To get a reliable overview of organizational investments, we select small and large organizations, and organizations that vary in the percentage of women and older employees.

 Within each organization, we select the employees of three different departments to fill out an Employee Questionnaire.
 We also approach the managers of the departments to provide information about the department in the Manager Questionnaire.

 In total we have information from 9 countries, 259 organizations, 850 managers, and 11,000 employees.